Effective January 1, 2025, Ontario’s Target Benefit (TB) Framework came into effect.

 To qualify as a SOMEPP, the multi-employer pension plan must meet the following criteria:

-• At least 10% were employed by two or more employers during the previous year.
+• Either at least 10% of members were employed by two or more employers during the previous year, or at least 15 employers made contributions to the plan during the previous year.

-• All employers make contributions to the plan based on one or more collective agreements.
+• all employers make contributions to the plan based on one or more collective agreements

 Plan administrator: